Skip to main content

 Logs can be exported by creating one or more sinks that include a log filter and a destination.
 As Cloud Logging receives new log entries, they are compared against each sink.
 If a log entry matches a sink's filter, then a copy of the log entry is written to the destination.

-Sinks can be configured to export logs in storage buckets.
-It is recommended to configure a data retention policy for these cloud storage buckets and to lock the data retention policy; thus permanently preventing the policy from being reduced or removed.
-This way, if the system is ever compromised by an attacker or a malicious insider who wants to cover their tracks, the activity logs are definitely preserved for forensics and security investigations.
+Sinks can be configured to export logs to storage buckets.
+It is recommended to configure a data retention policy for these Cloud Storage buckets and lock the retention policy, which permanently prevents the policy from being reduced or removed.
+This way, if the system is compromised by an attacker or a malicious insider who wants to cover their tracks, the activity logs are preserved for forensics and security investigations.

 Impact